-I joined Sequoia because I had worked with Sequoia partners for a long time as an operator, and almost all Sequoia partners have worked at companies, started companies, and been part of the management team at companies that have done extraordinary things.
+I joined Sequoia because I had worked with Sequoia partners for a long time as an operator, and almost all Sequoia partners have worked at, started, and been part of the management team at companies that have done extraordinary things.

 I find a variety of products and technologies interesting, but what they have in common is that they have disruptive business models.

 If your goal is to get straight As and never speed, you're probably not cut out to disrupt an industry, which requires original thinking, an ability to see the world differently from others, and courage to challenge conventional wisdom when it doesn't make sense.
-(This is not saying the same as saying you should be lazy and get Cs, intentionally do bad things, break the law, and challenge conventional wisdom for the sake of it.)
+(This is not saying you should be lazy, get Cs, intentionally do bad things, break the law, and challenge conventional wisdom for just the sake of it.)

 When I was contemplating going to business school after LinkExchange was sold to Microsoft, Michael Moritz (who graduated from Wharton, but never includes it in his bio) told me, “You learn more in three months at a startup than at business school.”
 I've been working at or with startups ever since.

 When I was in a PhD program in statistics, Tony [Hsieh] would say that must be like watching paint dry, in the dark, as part of his way to recruit me into LinkExchange.
 I would laugh at that because, while I love math and numbers, I also had a passion for business.
 Dropping out was a hard conversation with my traditional Taiwanese parents.

 I've been on both sides of being an operator and an investor, and I think it’s a privilege to have been on both sides.